-The Problem: You’re rushing to pack.
+Problem 2: You’re rushing to pack.

 “The most common problem I encounter with clients is that they leave the packing to the last minute,” says Professional Organizer Abbey Claire Keusch.
 Think: clothes still folded in the closet, art still hanging on the walls, and miscellaneous items covering every countertop.